VictoriaQ/ventura-blog/content/blog/madrid-pool/index.md

 * Find positive indicators in each neighborhood, such as similar or complementary businesses, like gyms or supermarkets, that can point to a residential area with the characteristics that we are looking for.

-* Find negative indicators in each neighborhood, such as businesses that can be sign of a very touristic area with expensive rental prices -i.e. ice cream stores or significative monuments-, or the opposite -an area with no similar businesses, few shops, and presumably poor expectations for a business like ours.
+* Find negative indicators in each neighborhood, such as businesses that can be sign of a very touristic area with expensive rental prices -i.e. ice cream stores or significant monuments-, or the opposite -an area with no similar businesses, few shops, and presumably poor expectations for a business like ours.

-Additionally, we will use the accurate data collected in this popular Spanish [rental site](https://www.idealista.com/news/estadisticas/precio-linea-metro/madrid), in order to indentify which areas may be too expensive in spite of having other good indicators.
+Additionally, we will use the accurate data collected in this popular Spanish [rental site](https://www.idealista.com/news/estadisticas/precio-linea-metro/madrid), in order to identify which areas may be too expensive in spite of having other good indicators.
 The presentation of that data is quite convenient for us, since it also takes metro stations as the reference points, exactly as we are planning to do.

 ## 3. Methodology